delta-io/delta/protocol_rfcs/in-commit-timestamps.md

 1. For commits with version >= `delta.inCommitTimestampEnablementVersion`, readers should use the `inCommitTimestamp` field of the `commitInfo` action.
 2. For commits with version < `delta.inCommitTimestampEnablementVersion`, readers should use the file modification timestamp.

+Furthermore, for queries that need the state of the table as of timestamp X, readers should use the following rules:
+1. If timestamp X >= `delta.inCommitTimestampEnablementTimestamp`, only table versions >= `delta.inCommitTimestampEnablementVersion` should be considered for the query.
+2. Otherwise, only table versions less than `delta.inCommitTimestampEnablementVersion` should be considered for the query.